BusMoneyGames/SentinelCLI/README.md

 - Pipenv

 ## Get Started ##
-- Clone Sentinel to your workstation (git clone
+- Clone Sentinel to your workstation (*git clone* )
--- Update submodules ( git submodule update --init --recursive)
+- Update submodules ( *git submodule update --init --recursive*)
-- Generate the default environment (pipenv run python .\Sentinel.py setup-default-environment)
+- Generate the default environment (*pipenv run python .\Sentinel.py setup-default-environment*)
-- Update the config file with the correct info( engine_root_path and project_root_path are required and can be relative paths)
+- Update the config file with the correct info( *engine_root_path and project_root_path are required and can be relative paths* )
-- Compile all the blueprints in the level ( pipenv run python .\Sentinel.py commands compile-blueprints )
+- Compile all the blueprints in the level ( *pipenv run python .\Sentinel.py commands compile-blueprints *)

 If the blueprint compile runs then Sentinel is correctly setup.